 claim for only $999.99 with the State Administrative Board; otherwise the State Administrative

-Board does not have jurisdiction over this claim and the claim needs to be filed with the
+Board does not have jurisdiction over this claim and you may choose to file your claim with the

 Michigan Court of Claims.
 Information regarding the Court of Claims can be obtained

-2. Fill out the DMB-1104 form according to the instructions sheet.
+Fill out the DTMB-1104 Claim Form according to the instructions sheet (page 3).

-4. THE FORM MUST BE SIGNED AND NOTARIZED.
+THE DTMB-1104 CLAIM FORM MUST BE SIGNED BY THE CLAIMANT AND NOTARIZED.

 CLAIMS BY THE GENERAL PUBLIC

-Administrative Guide 0620.08 covers claims made by the general public.
+Refer to Administrative Guide 0620.08 for more information about claims made by the General Public.

 CLAIMS BY PRISONERS